Amos47/2400/Chapter 2.md

 # Chapter 2
 ## In which we dig in a little deeper

+We begin this chapter by stating unequivocally that computers have historically done a lousy job with _context_.
+They have been unable to understand, process and make sense of the nuanced detail of our lives and our interactions with each other and with our environment.
+Why?
+Because they have struggled with _knowledge_.
+They have struggled to _learn_ in the way that humans learn.
+They have not been able to generalise either from the specific to the general or from the general to the specific.
+They have been unable to observe a piece of art and decide if they _like_ it or not or even, until very recently, to quantify its characteristics.
+They struggle with deciding if a painting were a Picasso, a Monet or a Da Vinci.

+Those kind of tasks; appreciating beauty, creating music, writing poetry, have been left to humans because computers lacked the ability to create and appreciate _context_.
+The can’t see the _bigger picture_.
+All this is changing.
+Read on.

 ![visualthesaurus.com Definition of context](./Images/vt_context.PNG)

-Visual Thesaurus definitions for context:
+The Visual Thesaurus definition for context reads, in part:

 1. Language that helps to determine its interpretation
 2. The set of facts or circumstances that surround a situation or event

-Between the two definitions, the second one is most important for us.
-I have written elsewhere that data can be considered to be _facts_.
-Just pieces of unencumbered specifics, providing measurement of some phenomenon. _Circumstance_, on the other hand, is a synonym for _context_.
-It’s the _situation_ or _condition_.
-It’s where we find ourselves.
-It’s all the stuff that happens _around_ an event or a place and time that give it the richness and allow us to understand, as it were, what’s happening in a particular setting.
+Of the two definitions, the second is most important for us.
+I have written elsewhere that data are _facts_.
+Just pieces of unencumbered specifics, providing measurement outcome of some phenomenon. _Circumstance_, on the other hand, is a collection of facts which together frame the _situation_ or _condition_.
+It’s the _fact bath_ in which we continuously find ourselves.
+It’s all the stuff that happens _around_ an event at a place and time that give us the ability to weave a rich fabric of meaning around the event and allows us reduce the error around what’s happening in a particular setting.
 Here's what the online Oxford Reference has to say about context:

 "Most broadly, any frame of reference or framework within which something is perceived, produced, consumed, communicated, interpreted, or otherwise experienced, or which is seen as relevant to the description or analysis of any phenomenon."

 [Interested? http://bit.ly/1ITF5oD]

 The salient parts of that definition refer to the _frame of reference_ within which _something is perceived, consumed... or otherwise experienced..._ Why so important?
 Because context is everything.
+As humans, we live in a contextual soup of signs, signals, impressions, facts and suspicions.
+Computers can’t quite figure us out.
+Yet.

+So what is context?

 Think for the moment of the process of getting ready for an adventure outside the home.
 Going to school maybe, or work, or just for a walk.
 Think about the decisions that need to be made, focusing on what to wear.
 If you and I are even somewhat alike, then you have a range of things to put on your back -- but what to wear today?
 First level of decision, likely made with no conscious thought whatsoever, is to consider the season.
 Thus the season provides the largest or highest level (most abstract) _context_ in which is made the decision of what to wear outside.
 Season sets the broad parameters.
+Fact: It’s cold in winter and hot in summer and spring and fall are a crap shoot.

 Next in line is likely the general state of the weather, within the broader context of season.
 If it's winter, is it sunny and cold or is a blizzard raging?
 Finally, just hearing that it's cold outside is insufficient context.
 As we know, being good Canadians, there's Winnipeg or Ottawa cold and then there's Vancouver or Niagara cold.
-Not the same thing at all. *Ergo* "cold" is a qualitative and relative measure, relative to the context of where one currently finds oneself and it doesn't much help us to decide on apparel.
+Not the same thing at all. *Ergo* "cold" is a qualitative and relative measure, relative to the context of where one currently finds oneself.
+It doesn't much help us to decide on apparel.
 Summer cold is a different beast entirely from winter cold.

 Let's just drive this home by considering temperature in a little more detail.
 In determining what to wear, we might be wise to consult a weather service.
-Navigate to a website or click a _Follow me_ app such as www.theweathernetwork.com (and isn't the function of 'follow me weather' to provide the context of where one is currently located?) on your device or switch on the TV and select the weather channel (where the context will already have been chosen for you because the weather channel _knows_ to where the signal is being sent and thus provides the proper geo-context for you).
+Navigate to a website or click a _Follow me_ app such as www.theweathernetwork.com (and isn't the function of 'follow me weather' to provide the **context** of where one is currently located?) on your device or switch on the TV and select the weather channel (where a local context will already be provided because the weather channel _knows_ to where the signal is being sent and thus provides the proper geo-context for you).
 Normally the current temperature is the most salient factor, thus we might find a large **20** prominently displayed on the screen.
 Not to put too fine a point on it, and you've likely already caught on, but *20 degrees* indicates entirely different weather in Buffalo as opposed to just across the lake in Toronto - even on a day where the objective weather is nearly exactly the same in both cities.
 That's owing to, obviously, the scale of temperature being measured in _Fahrenheit_ in Buffalo and _Celsius_ in Toronto.
 Twenty F is below freezing in Buffalo whereas 20 C is t-shirt weather in Toronto.
 So the context of location, regardless of what the weather actually is, is important.
 Context drives interpretation.
 Context makes information out of data and allows us to make decisions.

 ###Situatedness
 An interesting corollary of context is the notion of _situatedness_.
 Oxford Reference defines it partly as: